-Purple cabbage, also referred to as red cabbage, belongs to the Brassica group of plants.
+Purple cabbage, also referred to as red cabbage, belongs to the Brassica genus of plants.
 This group includes nutrient-dense vegetables, such as broccoli, Brussels sprouts, and kale.

 It tastes similar to green cabbage.
 However, the purple variety is richer in beneficial plant compounds that have been linked to health benefits, such as stronger bones and a healthier heart.